 Structuring Your Seller-Financed Business Note for Optimal Cash-Out in the Future

-As with any investment, there are always risks – plain and simple.
+As with any investment, there are always risks, plain and simple.
 This is the same in the world of buying private notes.
-If you are thinking about, or planning to create a business note with the intention of selling on the open market, you must keep several MAJOR items in mind, in order to receive the maximum cash out possible.
+If you are thinking about, or planning to create a business note with the intention of selling on the open market, you must keep several major items in mind, in order to receive the maximum cash out possible.

 At Amerinote Xchange, we recommend you keep the following tips in mind:

-Do Not Finance More than 70% of the Business Sale
+Do not finance more than 70% of the business sale

 While you are at it, check up on the credit of your borrower.
 A borrower/buyer with solid financial history will decrease your risk and increase your ability to sell your note later.
-In order to get the note sold, all we need at Amerinote Xchange is a very, low, low average credit (FICO middle score) of 635 (ish).
+In order to get the note sold, all we need at Amerinote Xchange is a very low average credit (FICO middle score) of 635 (ish).
 That being, said, the higher the credit score of the borrower, the better.

-Look for Interest Rates Above 10%
+Look for interest rates above 10%

-You also have to keep in mind that most note buyers have to borrower their money in order to keep buying notes so they can stay in business and keep their doors open.
+You also have to keep in mind that most note buyers have to borrow their money in order to keep buying notes so they can stay in business and keep their doors open.
 This means that the note buyers have to pay for the money that they use just like anyone else.

-Money is not as cheap as one may think just because they see commercials on TV and the radio ads representing mortgage rates at 3.75%.
-That has nothing to do with the purchase of debt instruments, which by the way, is a very exotic type of financial transaction.
-Too exotic for commercial banks like B of A and Wells Fargo for sure….
+Money is not as cheap as one may think; you may see commercials on TV promising mortgage rates at 5.5% (and that’s up significantly in the past year), but that has nothing to do with the purchase of debt instruments.
+This is a very exotic type of financial transaction — too exotic for commercial banks like B of A and Wells Fargo for sure….
 Note buyers pay through the nose for their capital.

-File for UCC-1 Liens
+File for UCC-1 liens

 UCC-1 (Uniform Commercial Code-1) liens are legal forms that you can file to show that you have interest in the inventory, fixtures, and business of your buyer.
 This ensures that you will have access to the assets of the business should they be unable to pay you.
 The lien makes your note attractive to note buyers because it is more secure.
 Do not skip this step or cut corners.
 Cutting corners equals getting stuck with a note that you do not want.

-Get a Personal Guarantee in Writing
+Get a personal guarantee in writing

-This item only pertains to those business sellers that are selling their business to another corporation or entity (such as a family trust, government agency, S-Corp, LLC, C-Corp, Sole Proprietorship, etc.).
-If you are selling to a private individual, this step DOES NOT pertain to you.
+This item only pertains to those business sellers that are selling their business to another corporation or entity (such as a family trust, government agency, S-Corp, LLC, C-Corp, sole proprietorship, etc.).
+If you are selling to a private individual, this step does not pertain to you.